Skip To Main Content

 • A weekly requirement for new vegetable subgroups served: dark green, red/orange, beans/peas, starchy, and “other” to ensure a variety of vitamins and minerals are available

-• Weekly ranges for meat/meat alternates, grains, fruits, and vegetables, with daily minimums
+• Weekly ranges for meat/meat alternates, grains, fruits, and vegetables, with daily minimums.

 • 80% of grains offered must be whole grain rich.
 Remaining grains must be enriched.